masagrator/FPSLocker-Warehouse/Methodology/Xenoblade Chronicles 3/README.md

 00 01 00 B9 2A 01 00 B9 C0 03 5F D6
 ```

 Before them we will find instructions that are storing offsets to vsync signal detection values.
-For example in 1.3.0 version it looks like this:
+Function looks something like this:
 ```asm
 .text:0000007101157D18 sub_7101157D18                          ; CODE XREF: sub_7101192BC4+14↓p
 .text:0000007101157D18                 ADRP            X8, #off_7101A2EC28@PAGE